2017

 To investigate future server designs for Sirius, we decompose Sirius into a suite of 7 benchmarks (Sirius Suite) comprising the computationally intensive bottlenecks of Sirius.
 We port Sirius Suite to a spectrum of accelerator platforms and use the performance and power trade-offs across these platforms to perform a total cost of ownership (TCO) analysis of various server design points.
 In our study, we find that accelerators are critical for the future scalability of IPA services.
 Our results show that GPU- and FPGA-accelerated servers improve the query latency on average by 10x and 16x.
 For a given throughput, GPU- and FPGA-accelerated servers can reduce the TCO of datacenters by 2.6x and 1.4x, respectively.

-Thermal time shifting: Leveraging phase change materials to reduce cooling costs in warehouse-scale computers Inproceedings
+Thermal time shifting: Leveraging phase change materials to reduce cooling costs in warehouse-scale computers Proceedings Article

 In: Proceedings of the 42nd Annual International Symposium on Computer Architecture, pp. 439–449, 2015.